-Experiences with other Maturity Models suggest that organisations follow a common progression through the levels, starting with a perception of "complete freedom" at the lowest level, through adoption of standardised processes to create efficiencies and improve focus, and on to the higher levels of "freedom within a process", in which the organisation performs at a high level of efficiency and effectiveness.
+Experiences with Maturity Models in other industries suggest that organisations generally follow a common progression through the levels, starting with a perception of "complete freedom" at the lowest level, through adoption of standardised processes that create efficiencies and improve focus, and on to the higher levels of "freedom within a process", in which the organisation performs at a high level of efficiency and effectiveness.
 Capturing and using information is key to this progression.

-This focus on process and information is seen as an important next step for improving the efficiency of the conservation sector; skills and commitment are rarely the issue.
-This broadly relates to the concept articulated by management consultant Jim Collins1 of achieving high performance through "freedom and responsibility, within a framework of a highly developed system".
+This focus on process and information is seen as an important next-step for improving the efficiency of the conservation sector; skills and commitment are rarely the issue.
+This broadly relates to the concept articulated by management consultant Jim Collins of achieving high performance through "freedom and responsibility, within a framework of a highly developed system".